{{org_field_logo}}

 1. Purpose

 The purpose of this policy is to ensure that all employees of {{org_field_name}} are easily identifiable through official identification (ID) cards when carrying out their duties.
-This policy aims to enhance security, protect service users, and maintain professional standards in line with the Regulation and Inspection of Social Care (Wales) Act 2016, Care Inspectorate Wales (CIW) regulations, and best practices in domiciliary care.
+This policy supports compliance with the Regulation and Inspection of Social Care (Wales) Act 2016, the Regulated Services (Service Providers and Responsible Individuals) (Wales) Regulations 2017 (as amended), and the Welsh Government statutory guidance for care home and domiciliary support services (last updated 27 March 2024), and reflects Care Inspectorate Wales (CIW) expectations and Social Care Wales professional standards.

 This policy ensures that staff wear their ID cards at all times, making it easy for service users, families, and external professionals to confirm the identity of care workers.
 It also provides guidance on issuance, renewal, replacement, and misuse of ID cards to safeguard staff, service users, and the reputation of the organisation.